Medically reviewed by Aimee Paik, MD

 When nothing seems to be working against your hormonal cystic acne, it may be time to try oral or topical spironolactone.

 Fortunately, Apostrophe’s got you covered.
-With doctors in 40 states, getting a prescription for spironolactone has never been easier.
-All you have to do is create an account, fill out an intake survey, and let your Apostrophe doctor or healthcare provider take care of the rest.
+With providers nationwide, getting a prescription for spironolactone has never been easier.
+All you have to do is create an account, fill out a virtual consultation, and let your provider take care of the rest.

 Read More